-Kamal Ibrahim, a postgraduate Social Work student at The Open University, has been appointed as a co-researcher on a new OU research project.
+Kamal Ibrahim, a postgraduate Social Work student at The Open University in Scotland, has been appointed as a co-researcher on a new OU research project.

 The ‘Developing Black and Minority Ethnic (BME) Student-Designed Inclusive Modules’ project aims to gather reflections on the shared and lived experiences of individuals from BME groups in the OU student community.
 The findings of the project will be used to enhance inclusivity in the OU’s Health, Wellbeing and Social Care (HWSC) curriculum, and beyond.

 Having already completed an MA in the Theory and Practice of Human Rights and with a PhD in Social Policy, Kamal was working as a tutor when he decided to enrol on the OU’s professionally qualifying Postgraduate Diploma in Social Work.

 “I have always had an inherent desire to help those in need, and to make a difference in the lives of individuals as well as groups.
 I realised that the only thing preventing me from becoming a full-time lecturer in Social Work is a Social Work qualification.
 I opted to study with The Open University because of the flexibility of the programme, the OU’s reputation for quality, and the competitively priced fees.
 I have a young family, and my wife too is studying for her PhD, so the flexibility that the OU brings is just perfect for our needs as a family,” says Kamal.

 The OU’s Postgraduate Diploma in Social Work is delivered through a combination of tutor-supported online distance learning and practice-based learning, providing the flexibility to fit study around work and personal commitments.
 Kamal’s first practice placement took place between September and December 2020 during the COVID-19 pandemic, with Kamal gaining experience working directly with children and families while adapting to innovative new approaches in social work practice.